metatypedev/metatype/CONTRIBUTING.md

 ghjk x dev-compose # shutdown all envs
 ```

-There are many more developer scripts in the `dev` folder, however most of them should only be needed for advanced tasks.
+There are many more developer scripts in the `tools` folder, however most of them should only be needed for advanced tasks.

 #### Commit Messages